New Barnet railway station: Facilities

 Following the major station refurbishment in 2005, a café was opened in the previously unused building on the southbound, central London-bound platform.
-In autumn 2008, a new SHERE self-service ticket machine, accepting both cash and credit cards, was installed here (and similarly at other local FCC stations).
+In autumn 2008, a new SHERE self-service ticket machine, accepting both cash and credit cards, was installed here (and similarly at other local First Capital Connect stations).
 The station serves the area of New Barnet and the small shopping parade around East Barnet Road.